SayantanPal/DS-Algo-Coding-Practice/DLL.md

 🔹 Advanced-Level DLL Questions
 ------------------------------
--> LRU Cache implementation using Doubly Linked List + HashMap.
+-> A. LRU Cache implementation using Doubly Linked List + HashMap.

 -> A classic design problem testing DLL and hash table combination.

 Asked by: Amazon, Google, Uber, PayPal

--> Design a data structure supporting O(1) insert, delete, and getRandom operations (with DLL & HashMap).
+-> B. Design a data structure supporting O(1) insert, delete, and getRandom operations (with DLL & HashMap).

 -> RandomizedSet/RandomizedCollection.
 Asked by: Facebook, JPMorgan

--> Implement an All O(1) Data Structure.
+-> C. Implement an All O(1) Data Structure.

 Maintains frequency of elements, requires DLL of frequency buckets.
 Asked by: Google, Meta

--> Copy a doubly linked list with random pointer.
+-> D. Copy a doubly linked list with random pointer.

 Variation of the deep copy with mapping.
 Asked by: Amazon, Swiggy, PayPal